 September is dry season in Mikumi National Park, so everything was shades of brown.

 Some of the grass had been burned to help it grow better once the rainy season began.

 The scenery was beautiful and reminded me a lot of the Serengeti plains.

-Although it is said that lions can only occasionally be seen in Mikumi National Park, we were lucky: our first interesting animal sighting of the day was a full-maned lion hiding in the brush.
+Although many travel guides say that you can only see lions occasionally in Mikumi National Park, we were lucky!
+Our first interesting animal sighting of the day was a full-maned lion hiding in the brush.

 When Is the Best Time to Go to Mikumi National Park?

-Although game can be seen in Mikumi National Park throughout the year, it’s best visited in the dry season from late June to end-October.
+You can see game in Mikumi National Park throughout the year.
+The best time to visit, though, is during the dry season from late June to end-October.

-One of the reasons for this is that, in the dry season, animals congregate around two watering holes and are therefore easy to see in large numbers.
+One of the reasons for this is that, in the dry season, animals congregate around two watering holes.
+This makes them particularly easy to spot in large numbers.